 When you find yourself at a loss for words, recite a psalm to the Lord.

 He hears you, my friends.
-He truly does.
+He truely does.

 Father in heaven, as we face storms in our lives help us to lean on you for strength.
 Help us to remember that you walk beside us; that you are present in the storm.
 You are master of the storm.
 And when you calm the storm, may our hearts be filled with praise!
-When you don't calm the storm, help us to find the strength to praise you as well.
-Thank you Father for your love, for your promises, for your faithfulness.
-Please, Father, heal our land, protect our loved ones, and strengthen your church.
+When you don’t calm the storm, help us to find the strength to praise you as well.
+Thank you, Father, for your love, for your promises, for your faithfulness.
+Please heal our land, protect our loved ones, strengthen your church.
+Amen.